 We should also mention that online slots have much higher RTP percentages than their land-based counterparts.
 Online games often post percentages of anything between 94% and 99%, whereas land-based games usually max out at 85%.

-Variance (also known as volatility) refers to the likelihood of a slot game paying out.
+Slot volatility (also known as variance) refers to the likelihood of a slot game paying out.
 A game with low variance is more likely to systematically pay out its jackpot than a high variance game.
 For example, a game with high variance could payout its progressive jackpot twice in a matter of two or three days.

 However, games with low variance aren’t as random.
 If one player wins today, the next player may only win after a certain amount of time has passed.
 These ideas have given rise to ideas of “tight” and “loose” slots.